freytp/virtual_test_bed/doc/content/httf/facility_and_transient_description.md

 which include instantaneous changes in temperature which are not realistic.

 At approximately t = 213,000 s, one of the electric heater banks failed and lost power.
-To preseve core symmetry HTTF operators turned off the other operating heater bank.
+To preserve core symmetry HTTF operators turned off the other operating heater bank.
 This resulted in a premature termination of part 3 of the transient.